ItsJohnTheDeveloper/Ping-Web-App/README.md

 # Ping-Web-App

-PING! is a simple Web App that allows you to browse a collection of anonymous messages & also create a message.
+PING! is a simple Web App that allows you to browse a collection of anonymous messages and create messages.

 Technologies: React.js, TypeScript, Node.js, Express, MongoDB